Scheana Shay Admits Marital Issues Caused Her Bizarre Behavior During Katie’s Bridal Shower, ‘Vanderpump Rules’ Star Opens Up

 Scheana Shay is finally opening up about what was happening last summer when Katie Maloney was planning her wedding.
 Fans watched Vanderpump Rules last week and saw some pretty bizarre behavior out of some of the bridesmaids.
 Shay was seen complaining to Maloney about the cost of the bridal shower which is not proper etiquette at all.
 There was some upset at the amount of money it cost to host the three-hour event, and Scheana Shay was not happy with having to cough up her portion of the expenses.

 There has been a lot of talk about Scheana Shay and her relationship drama playing out during this season of Vanderpump Rules.
-The couple filed for divorce back in December but their marital issues went public back in November.
+The couple filed for divorce back in December, but their marital issues went public back in November.
 According to Bravo, Scheana Shay admits that she was out of line when complaining to Katie Maloney about the cost of her bridal shower.
 She also revealed that right around that time she was experiencing financial issues with Mike Shay.
 He was reportedly running up her credit cards and taking money out of their savings.
-Of course, no one knew what was happening at the time but Shay did mention last week that he was missing for a few hours.
+Of course, no one knew what was happening at the time, but Shay did mention last week that he was missing for a few hours.

 Happy Birthday @musickillskate!!
 Love you so much!
 Everyone else, enjoy an all new #PumpRules tonight!!